kqmaverick/docs/docs/installation-notes.md

 ## Homepage Widget

-PeaNUT is supports Homepage integration and has a Widget.
+- PeaNUT supports Homepage integration and has a Widget.
 After enabling Homepage and the Widget enter the name of the UPS in the `API-key (key)` block.
 On TrueNAS Scale this is set in the UPS Service as `Identifier`.